 Bitcoin users can make good use of the cryptocurrency’s anonymity features to keep their subscription payment information under wraps.

 When Buffered VPN can’t access your favorite Netflix shows or films, opt for a better way.
-When it comes to VPN services, I have one word for you: “ExpressVPN.”
+When it comes to VPN services, I have one word for you: “NordVPN.”
 (Or is that two words?)

-ExpressVPN keeps its customers’ streaming options wide open, offering responsive customer support, new IP addresses when needed, plenty of bandwidth for streaming, top-notch privacy protections, and much more.
+NordVPN keeps its customers’ streaming options wide open, offering responsive customer support, new IP addresses when needed, plenty of bandwidth for streaming, top-notch privacy protections, and much more.